-- (b) For families that have been living in the PBV unit for less than one year, Opportunity Home will place the participant on the Section 8 Tenant-Based Voucher Waitlist with a Public Housing Displacement Preference and will offer a tenant-based voucher once available. - (i) The above preference applies to residents in "good standing" at a Opportunity Home public housing community or a Opportunity Home affiliate housing assistance program who will be displaced through no fault of their own." - (c) For families who request to move sooner than when a tenant-based voucher will be available, Opportunity Home will offer the participant a transfer to an available Project-Based Voucher unit provided the participant meets any tenant screening or eligibility requirements of the property. - Participants will not be denied admission on the basis or as a direct result that the applicant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.
+- (b) For families that have been living in the PBV unit for less than one year, Opportunity Home will place the participant on the Section 8 Tenant-Based Voucher Waitlist with a Public Housing Displacement Preference and will offer a tenant-based voucher once available. - (i) The above preference applies to residents in "good standing" at a Opportunity program who will be displaced through no fault of their own." - (c) For families who request to move sooner than when a tenant-based voucher will be available, Opportunity Home will offer the participant a transfer to an available Project-Based Voucher unit provided the participant meets any tenant screening or eligibility requirements of the property. - (i) Participants will not be denied admission on the basis or as a direct result that the applicant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.